-An Ahtna shareholder, Michelle Anderson is the President of Ahtna, Inc. Michelle is a member of the Udzisyu (Caribou) clan and the mother of two sons, Alexander and Austin.
+An Ahtna shareholder, Michelle Anderson is the President of Ahtna, Inc. Michelle is a member of the Udzisyu (Caribou) clan.

-Raised in the Ahtna region, Michelle graduated from Glennallen High School in 1987.
+Raised in the Ahtna region, Michelle graduated from Glennallen High School.
 She holds a Bachelor of Arts in Political Science from the University of Alaska Anchorage and a Master of Arts in Rural Development from the University of Alaska Fairbanks.

 Chief Executive Officer (CEO), Ahtna Netiye’

 An Ahtna shareholder, Roy J. Tansy, Jr. is from Cantwell.
 Roy brings over 20 years of executive management experience in operations, business development, strategic planning and corporate leadership.